harsh020/synthetic_metric/README.md

 # synmetric
 A WIP python package to compute quality and privacy of synthetic data.

+**_Please not that this is currently a work in progress package.
+If you find any issues feel free to report them and fix them via a PR_**

 ## Installation
 - Currently the package is not hosted on `pypy`, so one needs to build from source as -
   - Clone this repository, and type the following in terminal